Can Foam Rolling Make Muscle Pain Worse? | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Rolling over acute injuries, bruises, or inflamed joints increases tissue trauma - avoid these areas entirely
+- &#10003;Rolling over acute injuries, bruises, or inflamed joints will worsen pain and should be avoided entirely.

 Yes, foam rolling can make muscle pain worse, but only when done incorrectly.
 Rolling too hard, staying too long on one spot, or compressing acutely injured tissue can intensify soreness instead of relieving it.
 Used with proper pressure and timing, foam rolling consistently reduces delayed-onset muscle soreness and speeds recovery.